AmigaPorts/ACE/docs/programming/mouse_sprite.md

 Draw your pointer as:

 - width 16 (OCS/ECS) — a multiple of 16 on AGA if you use wide sprites
-- height equal to the visible cursor plus **two** empty rows (one header, one footer)
+- height equal to the visible cursor (no extra rows needed if you pass `-pad`)

-For a 16×16 visible arrow, the PNG is therefore 16×18.
+For a 16×16 visible arrow, the PNG is 16×16 and `sprite_conv -pad` (or CMake `PAD`) adds the header and footer rows.
-The showcase cursors are 16×24 visible (`arrow` / `pencil` in [showcase/res/sprites/mouse](../../showcase/res/sprites/mouse)), stored as 16×26 cells.
+The showcase cursors are 16×24 visible (`arrow` / `pencil` in [showcase/res/sprites/mouse](../../showcase/res/sprites/mouse)), stored as 16×26 cells that already include those rows.

 Color 0 must be the transparent background.
 The remaining three colors are the outline, fill, and any accent.

 > [!CAUTION]
-> If you convert a bitmap without the extra rows, `spriteSetBitmap()` will still steal the first and last lines for control words and you will lose two rows of graphics.
+> If you convert a bitmap without `-pad` and without the extra rows, `spriteSetBitmap()` will still steal the first and last lines for control words and you will lose two rows of graphics.

 ## Converting the pointer